Pwd9000-ML/blog-devto/posts/2022-GitHub-Automated-Tests-Terraform/GitHub-Automated-Tests-Terraform.md

 }
 ```

-As you can see my terraform test is a simple terraform configuration using a source: `source = "../.."`, which will target the root module histed at the root of my project.
+As you can see my terraform test is a simple terraform configuration using a source: `source = "../.."`, which will target the root module hosted at the root of my project.
 The test actually involves creating a terraform plan, followed by an apply, followed by a destroy in sequence, as I selected input: `test_type: plan-apply-destroy`

 Any issues or plans during the tests are then added to the PR as well as artifacts on the workflow.